 There’s a checkbox to select if you want to receive text message alerts for new gigs.

-Once you’re logged in, the first screen you’ll see will be a prompt to enter your location:
+Once you’ve got the app installed, the first screen you’ll see will be a prompt to enter your location:

 - Work From Home